-For more than 40 years, the Oakland University Art Gallery (OUAG), housed in the

-Department of Art and Art History, has delivered diverse, museum-quality art to Metro Detroit audiences.
-From
+For more than 40 years, the Oakland University Art Gallery (OUAG), housed in the Department of Art and Art

-September to May, the OUAG presents up to six different exhibitions - from cutting-edge contemporary art to projects exploring historical and global themes.
+History, has delivered diverse, museum-quality art to Metro Detroit audiences.
+From September to May, the OUAG presents up to six different exhibitions - from cutting-edge contemporary art to projects exploring historical and global themes.
 The gallery also offers lectures, performances, tours, special events and more.
-Nearly 15,000 people visit OUAG each year to experience art and cultural programs.
+Nearly 15,000 people visit OUAG each year.